Skip to content

 cpus=4, # cores per task

-time="02:00:00", # walltime
+time="02:00:00", # walltime limit

 mem="16G", # memory

-array=True, # run as an array job
+array=True, # run as a parallel array job

 array_parallelism=10, # max concurrent array elements

-cache=True, # Merkle-DAG caching (default: True)
+cache=True, # Merkle-DAG caching (default)

 version="2", # bump to invalidate cache

-after=["cleanup"], # explicit ordering dependency
+after=["cleanup"], # ordering dependency (no data)

 )